 The bus isn't expensive, the last time I got it it was about 3 or 4 euros.

-From Plaza Espana you can also take the wooden train to Soller, This is a great trip for the more relaxed traveler.
-The historic railway Ferrocarril de Soller, opened in 1911 to the public.
+From Plaza Espana you can also take the wooden train to Soller, This is a great trip for the more relaxed traveller.
+The historic railway Ferrocarril de Soller opened in 1911 to the public.
 You will experience many fantastic views through the mountains and pass through several tunnels picked away by hand.

 Tickets cost 12.50 euros or 9 euros for residents of the Balearic Islands.